2026 Grant Recipients & Filmmaker Bios

 Makayla Yazzie

-Film Title: Between Home and College: Navajo Student Stories (follows Navajo college students as they navigate the ups and downs of higher education while maintaining cultural connections)
+Film Title: Between Home and College: Navajo Student Stories

 R.J.
 Torres